How does long-term disability work?

 And the injury or illness does not have to happen at work.
 You might take a ski trip and run into a tree, or simply slip and fall in the shower.
 Unlike worker’s compensation, long-term disability insurance covers you inside and outside the workplace.

 If you are disabled, you will need to file a claim with your insurer.
 Your insurer will review your claim and the your disability benefits can begin as soon as your policy allows.

-So, when does long term disability kick in?
+When does long term disability start?